 Firstly, being lean (remove waste and inefficiency from the process), scalable (push for as much autonomy as possible), and adaptable (test and learn as you go along) is key.

-Yes, getting your New Product Development process right is important, but if you’re not engaging with, or listening to, your target consumers, then there is no point in even worrying about the processes, because the product won’t be satisfying their needs.
+Yes, getting your new product development process right is important, but if you’re not engaging with, or listening to your target consumers, there’s no point in even worrying about the processes, because the product won’t be satisfying their needs.
 That’s a recipe for failure before you’ve even begun.

 Our in-house marketing team is always scouring the market for the next big thing.
 This piece has been lovingly crafted by one of our team members.